SCullman/BC-Expand/readme.md

 # Business Central: Navigation in Webservices and API
 This is a spike project to explore both the REST Webservices and the new custom API of Business Central.

-My interest here is especially in the OData navigation features.
-I would like to query whole entity trees with only a single call using $expand.
+My attention is on querying large object hierarchies with a single request using the OData navigation features and the query option $expand.

 ## Setup
 ### A simple relation between contacts